 Honestly, there are two ways to look at the definition of frugal living.

-The first is by being frugal, you are more conscious of your spending.
-Thus, less likely to make impulse purchases and be wasteful with your money.
+The first is by being frugal, you are more sparing or economical with spending.
+Thus, less likely to make impulse purchases and be lavishly spending money.